puddle-brian/AIFilmScriptGenerator/PROJECT_SYSTEM_UPGRADE_PLAN.md

 4. **Simplifying**: Each step reduces overall complexity
 5. **Risk-Aware**: Migration strategy prevents data loss

 This plan prioritizes **working software** over perfect architecture, while still moving toward a cleaner system.
 Each phase builds on the previous one, and you can stop at any point with a working system that's better than what you started with.

+---

+## ✅ CURRENT STATUS (Updated)

+### Phase 1: Stop the Bleeding ✅ COMPLETED
+- **Step 1.1**: ✅ Robust Project Detection + Critical Architectural Fix
+- **Step 1.2**: ✅ Graceful Project Loading

+### Phase 2: Simplify Storage ✅ COMPLETED
+- **Step 2.1**: ✅ Database-First Project Saving
+- **Step 2.2**: ✅ Unified Project Format

+### Results Achieved
+- ✅ Clean server logs with no spam messages
+- ✅ All 18 projects load reliably regardless of format
+- ✅ Progress-aware project loading and display
+- ✅ Faster, more reliable project saves
+- ✅ Single source of truth (database) with unified format v2.0
+- ✅ Automatic migration of legacy projects on access
+- ✅ Simplified codebase with unified project handling

+### Next Steps Available
+- **Phase 3**: Migration Strategy (lazy migration + UI)
+- **Phase 4**: Cleanup (remove old code + performance optimization)
+- **Other Priorities**: Continue with other development tasks

+The system now has a solid foundation with unified project format, database-first storage, and reliable project detection.
+All immediate user issues have been resolved.